-INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Fine Motor Development (PHD), Communicating and Speaking and Emergent Literacy (LDC) Writing Processes and Writing Applications Writing (LIT) Writing (W) Develops small muscle control and coordination.
-Uses different actions on objects.
+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Fine Motor Development (PHD), Communicating and Speaking and Emergent Literacy (LDC) Writing Processes and Writing Applications Writing (LIT) Writing (W) Develops small muscle control and coordination.Uses different actions on objects.
 (PHD) In writing process, uses a variety of writing tools, materials, and surfaces to create drawings or symbols.
-With guidance and support from adults, explore a variety of digital tools to produce an publish writing, including in collaboration with peers.
-Uses hands or feet to make contact with objects or people.
-(PHD) Uses sounds, signs or words for a variety of purposes.
-(LDC) Writes own name using letter-like forms or conventional print.
+Object to the second se With guidance and support from adults, explore a variety of digital tools to produce and publish writing, including in collaboration with peers.
+Uses hands or feet to make contact with objectsor people.(PHD) Uses sounds, signs or wordsfor a variety of purposes.
+(LDC) Writes own name using letter- like forms or conventional print.
 Child writes for a variety of purposes using increasingly sophisticated marks.
-Use of a combination of drawing, dictating and writing to compose opinion pieces in which they tell a reader the topic or the name of the book they are writing about and state an opinion of preference about the topic of book.
+Use of a combination of drawing, dictating and writing to compose opinion pieces in which they tell a reader the topicor the name of the book they are writing about andstate an opinion or preference about the topic or book.

-STRAND 3: EMERGENT WRITING (Continued) INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Uses sounds, signs or words for a variety of purposes.
+ALIGNMENT - STRAND 3: EMERGENT WRITING

+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Uses sounds, signs or wordsfor a variety of purposes.
 (LDC) Intentionally uses scribbles/writing and inventive writing to convey meaning, ideas, or to tell a story (e.g., signing artwork, captioning, labeling, creating lists, and making notes).
 Child writes for a variety of purposes using increasingly sophisticated marks.
-With guidance and support from adults, explore a variety of digital tools to produce and publish writing, including in collaboration with peers.
+With guidance and support from adults, explore a varietyof digital tools to produce and publish writing, including in collaboration with peers.
 Controls small muscles in hands when doing simple tasks.
 (PHD) Forms letters starting with large motor (e.g., sky writing, paint brush and water, sidewalk chalk) progressing to fine motor (paper and writing utensil).
 Uses a pincer grip to hold and manipulated tools for writing, drawing, and painting.
-(PMPD) Begins to recognize and understand symbols.
-(LDC) Develops small muscle control and coordination.
+(PMPD) Begins to recognizeand understand symbols.
+(LDC) Develops small muscle controland coordination.
 (PHD) Organizes writing from left to right, indicating a print awareness that letters cluster as words, words cluster into phrases or sentences by use of spacing or marks.
 Writes (draws, illustrates) for a variety of purposes and demonstrates evidence of many aspects of print conventions.
 Demonstrate and apply handwriting skills (WF) topic.